 - Sagarmatha National Park entrance fees of US$30 per person.

 - Trekker’s Information Management System (TIMS) card fee of US$10 per person.

 - All expenses for the guide, his daily allowances including his meals and flight from Kathmandu / Lukla / Kathmandu.

-- Gamma Bag (High Altitude portable chamber) in case of emergency arising due to altitude sickness.
-(The guide will be trained in First Aid specially relating to High Altitude Sickness)
+- Gamma Bag (High Altitude portable chamber) in case of an emergency arising due to altitude sickness.
+(The guide will be trained in First Aid especially relating to High Altitude Sickness)

 5 Day Trek Itinerary